Prospective Internship Host Information

-The Bill Lane Center asks students to coordinate with their mentors at the organizations to discuss projects for the summer, communication and expectations, start and end dates, working hours, possible housing assistance, and any paperwork that is needed by the organizations to prepare for the students' arrival.
+The Bill Lane Center asks students to coordinate with their mentors at the organizations to discuss projects for the summer, communication preferences and expectations, start and end dates, working hours, possible housing assistance, and any paperwork that is needed by the organizations to prepare for the students' arrival.

 September: Students complete a final report detailing their experience and meet with the BLC education manager to debrief

 The report and debrief help the Bill Lane Center assess the continuation of the partnership or if there are improvements needed.